 I am so glad you are here!

 As a thank you for stopping by, I’d like to offer you a free copy of my Free Motion Quilting eBook.
 It’s my way of passing on my love of quilting to you.

 To your quilting success,

 PS.
-I am afraid that my quilting will always be better than my English!
-But I hope the universal language of quilts helps me speak about my passion for quilting!
+I’m afraid my sewing will always be better than my English!
+But I’m hoping that the universal language of quilts will help me express my love of quilting!